quinn-rs/quinn/README.md

 </details>
 <p></p>

-## Features
-- Simultaneous client/server operation
-- Ordered and unordered stream reads for improved performance
-- Works on stable Rust, tested on Linux, macOS and Windows
-- Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring]
-- Application-layer datagrams for small, unreliable messages
-- Experimental HTTP over QUIC

 ## Contribution
 - All feedback welcome.
 Feel free to file bugs, requests for documentation and any other feedback to the [issue tracker][issues].